zaiisao/Documentation/en/Interactive Broadcast/billing_rtc.md

 ### Accuracy of service minutes

 At the end of each month, Agora adds up the usage duration (in seconds) of audio, HD video, and HD+ video, and divides them by 60 to get the respective service minutes (rounded up to the next integer).
 For example, if the duration of audio service of the month is 59 seconds, then the audio service minutes is calculated as 1 minute; if the duration of video service is 61 seconds, then the video service minutes is calculated as 2 minutes.
-The error of service minutes for each month is within 1 minute.
+The margin of error of service minutes for each month is within 1 minute.

 ### Video resolution in the dual-stream scenario